Employment law

 How can I challenge my bonus?

-1. Talk to your line manager: Often the quickest and easiest a way to challenge a bonus is to have a discussion with your line manager.
+1. Talk to your line manager: Often the quickest and easiest a way to challenge a bonus at work is to have a discussion with your line manager.

 They may be able to provide you with an explanation regarding the amount offered, or be able to consider any points you may raise to try to resolve matters.